sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 This guide explains how to set up your [PagerDuty Events API Integration Key][27] as a secret and a PagerDuty handler that requires the secret.
 Your Sensu backend can then execute the handler with any check.
-While secrets management is compatible for use in handler, mutator, and check execution, this guide will only cover the handler use case.
+You can use secrets management in handler, mutator, and check execution.
+This guide only covers the handler use case.
 For secrets management in checks, the Sensu backend will transmit requests over its secure transport (TLS-encrypted websockets) to your Sensu agent to execute your check, so mTLS must be enabled.

 **Is this true for Vault?
 Even though we're using the no-TLS development server?**